-Signal cabinet removed and reset will be paid for at the Contract unit price per each, which price shall include all labor, materials, equipment and incidental costs required to complete the work.
+Sign-Information shall be paid for at the Contract unit price, per each, which price shall include all labor, materials, equipment and incidental costs required to complete thework.

 ITEM 740.
 ENGINEERS FIELD OFFICE AND EQUIPMENT (TYPE A) MONTH

 The work under this item shall conform to the relevant provisions of Section 740 of the Standard Specifications and the following: